The Andoni-Naor-Neiman inequalities and isometric embeddability into a CAT(0) space: A reformulation of the Andoni--Naor--Neiman inequalities

 \begin{corollary}[cf. Lemma~27 in \cite{ANN}] Fix a positive integer $n$.
 Suppose $p_1 ,\ldots ,p_n$, $q_1 ,\ldots ,q_n$, and $(\pi_{ij})$ are as in the statement of Proposition~\ref{pi-prop}.
 Suppose $(X,d_X)$ is a $\mathrm{CAT}(0)$ space and $x_1 ,\ldots ,x_n \in X$.
 Then we have

 \end{corollary}

 We define the following condition.

 \begin{definition} Fix a positive integer $n$.
 Let $(X,d_X )$ be a semimetric space.
-We say that $X$ satisfies the {\em $\mathrm{ANN}(n)$ inequalities} if any points $x_1 ,\ldots ,x_n \in X$ satisfy the inequality \eqref{pi-ineq} for any $p_1 ,\ldots ,p_n ,q_1 ,\ldots ,q_n$, and $(\pi_{ij})$ as in the statement of Proposition~\ref{pi-prop}. \end{definition}
+We say that $X$ satisfies the {\em $\mathrm{ANN}(n)$ inequalities} if any points $x_1 ,\ldots ,x_n \in X$ satisfy the inequality \eqref{pi-ineq} for any $p_1 ,\ldots ,p_n ,q_1 ,\ldots ,q_n$ and $(\pi_{ij})$ as in the statement of Proposition~\ref{pi-prop}. \end{definition}

-\begin{remark} It is easily seen that for every $t\in\lbrack 0,1\rbrack$, the inequality \eqref{sq-tri-ineq} belongs to the $\mathrm{ANN}(n)$ inequalities for any $n\geq 3$.
+\begin{remark} It is easily seen that for every $t\in\lbrack 0,1\rbrack$, the inequality of the form \eqref{sq-tri-ineq} belongs to the $\mathrm{ANN}(n)$ inequalities for any $n\geq 3$.
 Therefore, a semimetric space is a metric space whenever it satisfies the $\mathrm{ANN}(n)$ inequalities for some integer $n\geq 3$. \end{remark}

-To set up some basic facts about the $\mathrm{ANN}(n)$ inequalities, we recall the following elementary fact, which follows from straightforward computation.
+To set up some basic facts about the $\mathrm{ANN}(n)$ inequalities, we recall the following elementary fact.